gwendebrul/tohex/README.md

 		gdb_HexToDecimal("ac")	   ; This returns 172

-This code is tested on XCode on macos, for windows Visual Studio you should fix two errors.
-The fix is documented in the tohex.c file.
+This code is tested on XCode on macos, for windows Visual Studio you should fix two errors by setting the

+		#define VISUAL_STUDIO 1

+at the top of **tohex.c** file.

 That's it.